ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 1. **Make LaTeX-generated PDFs more accessible**, primarily through PDF tagging and related metadata.
 2. **Move away from PDF-first workflows** and instead render LaTeX source into more output-agnostic formats such as HTML, EPUB, web pages, or other digital-first formats.

-This page collects resources I have found useful while exploring both paths.
+This page collects resources I have found useful while exploring both paths and then I complain at the end -- which is only fitting.

 ---